-This part of Florida's Gulf Coast contains numerous deep-water bays, an abundance of rivers, harbors and a record number of first-magnitude springs.
+This part of Florida's Gulf Coast contains numerous deep-water bays and an abundance of rivers and harbors.
 Thus, the fishing, boating, swimming and simple beachcombing in these parts are legendary.

 Sarasota's downtown streets and roads run east-west; avenues and boulevards run north-south.
 The main street downtown is called, fittingly, Main Street.
 From downtown, go east across the John Ringling Causeway to access St. Armands Circle and Lido Key.